vzcaffaro/programming-languages-2020/extra-credit.md

 The programming language `LambdaNat` has been designed by Sam Balco and myself with the aim to find the fastest route to a simple interpreter such that

-- the interpreter is short (the part that operates on abstract syntax has approximately 50 loc)
+- the interpreter is short (the part that operates on abstract syntax has approximately 50 loc),
-- all programs can be executed pen and paper as well as by the machine
+- all programs can be executed pen and paper as well as by the machine,
+- programming feels like in a simple functional programming language (imperative features will be added later).

-This gives us full control and a complete understanding of what is going on "under the hood" of `LambdaNat`.
+The first two items give us full control and a complete understanding of what is going on "under the hood" of `LambdaNat` and the last item gives us the confidence that this understanding will scale to real world programming languages

-On the other hand, this means that we compromise both efficiency and user experience.
+On the other hand, this approach alsomeans that we compromise both efficiency and user experience.
 The following projects address some of the missing features.

+#### Adding Features to `LambdaNat`

 - Binary numbers are much more efficient than successor numbers.
 Replace successor numbers in `LambdaNat` with Haskell's integer arithmetic.